How to Avoid Prepayment Penalties

 Here’s how you can do it.
 Say you’ve got enough money saved to pay off your loan in full.
 The bank you’re using charges a 1% prepayment penalty.
 Your remaining balance is $10,000.
 If you go to the bank and ask for a payoff amount, they are going to tell you somewhere in the ballpark of $10,100. ($10,000 principal balance plus 1% prepayment penalty) It will probably be a little more because of unpaid interest that hasn’t been billed yet.
 Instead of making a lump sum payoff, break it down.

 Ask to make a principal only payment of $9,999 or something close to that amount.
 Make sure you find out how long it takes for the payment to post.
 At my bank it’s usually overnight.
-The next day, go in and ask for a payoff calculation.
+The next day, go in and ask for a payoff calculation from the money manager.
 Your new balance is going to be around $1 plus any unpaid interest.
 When the teller gives you a payoff, the prepayment penalty is going to be a penny!
 (1% of $1) Awesome!
 Make sure you share with your financial savvy friends!

 And that’s how you avoid a prepayment penalty!
 I hope I’ve explained that well enough.
 Please let me know if something’s not clear.